Juheon811/Juheon811.github.io/virtualwater.md

 In particular, the strength of the connection between Europe and Asia is remarkable, and its strategic position in the global supply chain can be identified.

 ---

+## 🧾 Summary and Key Insights

+This project is an example of analyzing the virtual water trade structure centered on wine and beer through social network analysis (SNA) techniques.
+Based on FAOSTAT trade data from 1990 to 2023, item filtering, preprocessing, and node/link data were constructed, Since then, major network indicators such as connection strength, centrality, and community structure have been comprehensively analyzed.
+Network visualization and map-based analysis allowed us to see at a glance the role of key countries and the strategic location of trade flows.
+As a result, wine had a centralized network centered on traditional European producers, and beer had a multipolar structure involving various countries.
+In addition, centrality and community analysis have found that certain countries are acting as "hubs" or "intermediaries" in their networks beyond simple trade partners.
+In particular, map-based visualizations provide intuitive understanding of the flow of global trade, effectively revealing key trade routes and interdependencies.

+---